ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 Some other tips:
 - Data should be sorted on time
 - Missing data: data will be set to 0 (flat line).
-- Corrupt data (e.g. strings): time series just stop at the first time point it encountered a string.
-So even if the data afterwards is okay.
-There is simply no data to been seen (empty time series plot).
+- Corrupt data (e.g. strings): the data is imported correctly **until the first occurrence of a corrupt value**.
+Even with a single corrupt datapoint, this could mess up your whole dataset.

 So be a bit careful.
 A small anomaly might destroy the rest of the time series.
 Also the sparse data part is something to keep an eye on.